ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

     logLevel: verbose               # Starting at what log level should uptime messages be shown?
     storeInInfluxdb:
       enable: false                 # Should Butler memory usage be logged to InfluxDB?
-      hostIP: <IP or host name>     # Where is InfluxDB server located?
-      hostPort: 8086                # InfluxDB port
-      auth:
-        enable: false               # Does InfluxDB require login?
-        username: user_joe
-        password: joesecret
-      dbName: butler                # Name of database in InfluxDB to which Butler's data is written
-      instanceTag: DEV              # Tag that can be used to differentiate data from multiple Butler instances
-      # Default retention policy that should be created in InfluxDB when Butler creates a new database there.
-      # Any data older than retention policy threshold will be purged from InfluxDB.
-      retentionPolicy:
-        name: 10d
-        duration: 10d
     storeNewRelic:
       enable: false
       destinationAccount: